Zzh-tju/ZoneEval/tutorials/readme.md

 <div align="center"><img src="fire-may-appear-anywhere.png" width="900"/></div>

-Now, even if there is a spatial bias in detection performance, how do we capture this?
+Now, even if there is a spatial bias in detection performance, how can we capture this?
-Can the common metric AP (Average Precision) tell us about this?
-Or, can we only rely on visual observation?

 Quantify!